zyjyan/readme/source/index-fy.rst

 Abstract
 ~~~~~~~~

+.. note::

  FOR ALL FOR NOTHING.

-.. note::
-   。我知我知。我知我不知。我不知我知。我不知我不知。

 .. warning::

-   。我知你知。我知你不知。我不知你知。我不知你不知。
+ Wish You All The Best.
+ Be Happy.

 Contents
 ~~~~~~~~